aiguofer/dotfiles/README.md

 flip_text        # flip a string of text upside down... because, why not? todoist_task     # raise a little GTK window with a text prompt to add a new task to my Todoist inbox, used with key shortcut battery-combined-udev.sh # script to combine battery percentage for polybar when multiple batteries are present (no longer used)

+# MacOS
+yabaictl         # a wrapper around yabai to implement complex workflows with multiple steps and dependency on state

 ```